-Welcome to the website (the “Site”) of The Infatuation, Inc., d/b/a Immaculate Infatuation, The Infatuation, and Zagat (together with its successors and assigns, “The Infatuation,” “we,” “us,” or “our”).
-The Infatuation provides editor, writer and user-generated reviews of and information about restaurants and bars in locations across the globe (collectively, including the Site and any related mobile application, the “Service”).
+Welcome to the website (the “Site”) of The Infatuation, Inc., known as The Infatuation and Zagat (together with its successors and assigns, “The Infatuation,” “we,” “us,” or “our”).
+The Infatuation provides editor, writer, and user-generated reviews of and information about restaurants and bars in locations across the globe (collectively, including the Site and any related mobile application, the “Service”).

 1. INFORMATION WE COLLECT